 “By involving yourself in activities, you’ll enjoy your time here, meet new people and set yourself up better for the future at AUT.
 For example, I’ve involved myself in the AUT social sports netball team with my friends, which was a really fun time.
 My mentor Mark Wilson once said to me, ‘Fear is only temporary, regret is forever’.”

 Make the most of university life, he adds.

-“For all of you nervous about university life, take a risk, put yourself out there, make the most of what life has to offer and take all the opportunities that come your way.
+“For all of you nervous about university life, take a risk, put yourself out there, make the most life has to offer and take all the opportunities that come your way.
 Be yourself, keep being determined and work hard, and then your dreams will become your reality.
 AUT has become my new home, and I love it here.
 I encourage you to come and be a part of the community here, you won't regret it!”